Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Model optimization: Results and discussion

-The outer disk geometry, including its radial extent and the scale height, and the total dust mass is constrained mainly by matching the strength and slope of the $14-25$ $\mu$m continuum.
-The outer disk of T Cha was resolved in the 3.3 mm ALMA image by {H18}.
-We truncate the outer disk at 50 au, which matches the radius where the millimetre dust emission from the outer disk falls to a value of $\sim$10\% of the peak intensity, as derived from the ALMA image. {The outer edge of the proposed dust gap, i.e, the inner radius of the outer disk has been largely differed in earlier works, with a range $\sim12-30$ au.
-Hence, we vary the inner edge of the outer disk in a wide range up to 32 au.} We vary the scale height ($H_0/R_0$) of the outer disk within a range of $1.5$ to $3$ au calculated at $R_0=25$ au, while the flaring index $\beta$ is varied from 1.1 to {1.5}.
+The outer disk geometry, including its radial extent and the scale height, along with the total dust mass is constrained mainly by matching the strength and slope of the $14-25$ $\mu$m continuum.
+The outer disk of T Cha was resolved in the 3.3 mm ALMA image by H18.
+We truncated the outer disk at 50 au, which matches the radius where the millimetre dust emission from the outer disk falls to a value of $\sim$10\% of the peak intensity, based on the ALMA image.
+The outer edge of the proposed dust gap (i.e. the inner radius of the outer disk) has been broadly varied in earlier works, across a range of $\sim12-30$ au.
+Hence, we varied the inner edge of the outer disk in a wide range up to 32 au.
+We varied the scale height ($H_0/R_0$) of the outer disk within a range of $1.5$ to $3$ au calculated at $R_0=25$ au, while the flaring index $\beta$ is varied from 1.1 to 1.5.

-The outer disk dust mass is also needed to be varied alongside the geometrical parameters to match the $14-25$ $\mu$m continuum strength.
-However, the peak flux around $\sim$25 $\mu$m is overestimated if we try to generate the strength of the $14-25$ $\mu$m continuum by increasing the dust mass.
+The outer disk dust mass also needed to be varied alongside the geometrical parameters to match the $14-25$ $\mu$m continuum strength.
+However, the peak flux around $\sim$25 $\mu$m ends up overestimated if we try to generate the strength of the $14-25$ $\mu$m continuum by increasing the dust mass.
 We also note that including a single dust population of $0.01-5000$ $\mu$m in the entire outer disk generates a flatter slope in the $14-25$ $\mu$m model SED than in the observed.
-Therefore, we propose the outer disk to {be consisting of two regions.
-A} region with {smaller} dust population {with only up to micron-sized grains, located at the inner part of the outer disk, accounts well} for the steeper rise of $14-25$ $\mu$m continuum. {The} rest of the outer disk region {accommodates the wider grain population up to the millimetre sized dust.} This results in a much better simultaneous fit in qualitative terms to the observed $14-25$ $\mu$m continuum slope and the SED peak around $\sim25$ $\mu$m.
-We refer to {the smaller} dust region as outer disk `wall', where the inner edge of the wall is understood as the inner edge of the outer disk in our discussion.
+Therefore, we propose the outer disk to consist of two regions.
+First, we have a region with smaller dust population with only up to micron-sized grains, located at the inner part of the outer disk, accounting well for the steeper rise of $14-25$ $\mu$m continuum.
+The rest of the outer disk region accommodates the wider grain population up to the millimetre-sized dust.
+This results in a much better simultaneous fit in qualitative terms to the observed $14-25$ $\mu$m continuum slope and the SED peak around $\sim25$ $\mu$m.
+We refer to the smaller dust region as outer disk `wall', where the inner edge of the wall is understood as the inner edge of the outer disk in our discussion.
 The rest of the outer disk is referred as the `outer region'.
 The wall and the outer region is assumed to have the same scale height.